HolyBimBam/CloudReverb/README.md

+## To Do

+Make it work with Logic

+Show Correct Scale for nonlinear Parameter

+Fix Loading Error when Preset it already selected

 The Build did not work for me.
 I used XCode for that but i'll leave it here, maybe it will help somebody.